lucywsq/awesome-taichi/README.md

 * [Stairs](https://github.com/claviering/voxel-challenge-stairs) - A staircase extending into the clouds is composed of voxels.
 * [Several demos of voxel art](https://github.com/pascal-lc/voxel-challenge) - A collection of voxel demos.
 * [The Girl with a Voxel Earring](https://github.com/maajor/maajor-voxel-challenge) - Reproducing the famous painting Girl with a Pearl Earring in voxels.
-* [Tiny White Boat & Giant Yellow Duck](https://github.com/Ricahrd-Li/Taichi-voxel-challenge) - A lovely giant yellow duck and small white boat, both generated with voxels.
 * [Voxel Art](https://github.com/yuanming-hu/voxel-art) - Autumn forest made of voxels.
 * [Voxel Pac-man](https://github.com/beiyuouo/voxel-challenge) - Make a Pac-Man with voxels.
 * [Voxel-My-Desktop](https://github.com/neozhaoliang/voxel-challenge) - A cool voxel style computer desk.
 * [Voxel Taichi](https://github.com/houkensjtu/qbao_voxel_art) -  A voxel-style Taichi logo.
+* [White Boat & Yellow Duck](https://github.com/Ricahrd-Li/Taichi-voxel-challenge) - A lovely giant yellow duck and small white boat, both generated with voxels.
 * [You are not alone](https://github.com/lyd405121/ti-voxel-challege) - This code is mainly using some sdf function to produce a rabbit and other stuff.

 ## Courses